|1||= ( 5 + 10 + 15 ) / 3|

 An example of the Excel Average function is shown in cell A1 of the above spreadsheet on the right.

 In this example, the Excel Average function is used to calculate the average of the three values in cells B1, B2 and B3.

 Once again, the average of the three numbers is calculated to be 10.

 You can also supply a range of cells to the Excel Average function (instead of listing the individual numbers or cells).

-Further information and examples of the Average function are provided on the Excel Average Function page.
+For further details and examples of the Average function, see the Excel Average Function page.